MarinaRukavitsyna/Evaluation-of-templates-for-requirements-documentation/README.md

 ## Usage Instructions

-The data within TemplateComparisonAnalytics.xlsx can be used to compare different template systems used to phrase the different variants of requirements documents among each other.
+The data within TemplateComparisonAnalytics.xlsx and usertests.xlsx can be used to compare different template systems used to phrase the different variants of requirements documents among each other.
+It can be used to find differences and pecurlarities with respect to the metrics selected for the quality factors relevant for template systems.

-## Steps to Reproduce

-In the Source folder, there is a python code to evaluate particular quality metrics.
-The processed metrics have the following header in the "TemplateComparisonAnalytics.xlsx" document:
+Further, the data can also be used to validate these metrics and in particlar the guideline rules behind them, e.g., through analysis of dependencies among metrics.
+The requirements samples can also be extracted and used for other analysis on the requirement texts.
+Similar, the metrics can also be used with other requirements, to extend the analysis.

+The following columns in "TemplateComparisonAnalytics.xlsx" are updated through workbook links from "TemplateComparison_calculatedMetrics.xlsx":

 - "#syllables"
 - "definite_articles?
 (IR5,SR10-11)"